khulnasoft/AiKit/docs/overview/deep_dive/data_types.rst

         shape: Union[int, Sequence[int]],
         fill_value: Union[int, float],
         *,
-        dtype: Optional[Union[ivy.Dtype, torch.dtype]] = None,
+        dtype: Optional[Union[aikit.Dtype, torch.dtype]] = None,
         device: torch.device,
     ) -> Tensor:
         return torch.full(
             shape_to_tuple(shape),
             fill_value,
-            dtype=ivy.default_dtype(dtype=dtype, item=fill_value, as_native=True),
+            dtype=aikit.default_dtype(dtype=dtype, item=fill_value, as_native=True),
             device=device,
         )

-The implementations for all other backends follow a similar pattern to this PyTorch implementation, where the ``dtype`` argument is optional and :func:`ivy.default_dtype` is called inside the backend-specific implementation.
+The implementations for all other backends follow a similar pattern to this PyTorch implementation, where the ``dtype`` argument is optional and :func:`aikit.default_dtype` is called inside the backend-specific implementation.

 Supported and Unsupported Data Types
 ------------------------------------

-Some backend functions (implemented in :mod:`ivy/functional/backends/<some_backend>`) make use of the decorators :attr:`@with_supported_dtypes` or :attr:`@with_unsupported_dtypes`, which flag the data types which this particular function does and does not support respectively for the associated backend.
+Some backend functions (implemented in :mod:`aikit/functional/backends/<some_backend>`) make use of the decorators :attr:`@with_supported_dtypes` or :attr:`@with_unsupported_dtypes`, which flag the data types which this particular function does and does not support respectively for the associated backend.
 Only one of these decorators can be specified for any given function.
 In the case of :attr:`@with_supported_dtypes` it is assumed that all unmentioned data types are unsupported, and in the case of :attr:`@with_unsupported_dtypes` it is assumed that all unmentioned data types are supported.